 Traditional methods of artificial insemination involved the placement of sperm into the vagina, near the cervix.
 This can be effective, but less so than intrauterine insemination (IUI), in which sperm is placed directly into the uterine cavity.
 By bypassing the cervix, our fertility specialists are able to overcome such problems as hostile cervical mucus and low sperm motility.

 At IVF Florida, the intrauterine insemination procedure is simple.
 First, a thin catheter is passed through the cervical opening into the uterus.
-Then the prepared sperm are injected through the catheter into the uterine cavity.
+Then the prepared sperm is injected through the catheter into the uterine cavity.
 The catheter is removed and the IUI procedure is complete.
 There is very little discomfort and patients can return to their normal activities immediately.